mikechau/react-primer-draft/README.md

 >
 > **Event delegation:** React doesn't actually attach event handlers to the nodes themselves.
 When React starts up, it starts listening for all events at the top level using a single event listener.
 When a component is mounted or unmounted, the event handlers are simply added or removed from an internal mapping.
 When an event occurs, React knows how to dispatch it using this mapping.
 When there are no event handlers left in the mapping, React's event handlers are simple no-ops.
 To learn more about why this is fast, see David Walsh's excellent blog post.

-In the example, we define a function, and simply pass the function to the `onClick` property.
+In the example, we defined a function, and simply passed the function to the `onClick` property.

-When the `click event` occurs, we receive back a `synthetic event` and the we can do whatever with it as we please. `e.preventDefault()` to stop the `event propagation`, or get things like `e.target`.
+When the *click event* occurs, we receive back a *synthetic event* we can manipulate as usual e.g. call `#preventDefault()` to stop the event's default action, or access the event's `#target`.

 Read more: [React Events](http://facebook.github.io/react/docs/events.html)